Skip to content

 Eugene H. Dibble IV (Gene)

-Founder, Faith-Based Opportunity Zone Initiative (FOZI)
+Founder, Faith Opportunity Zone Initiative (FOZI)

-Eugene H. Dibble IV (Gene) is the driving force behind the Faith-Based Opportunity Zone Initiative (FOZI), which aims to mobilize catalytic capital to empower faith-based organizations to become community developers.
+Eugene H. Dibble IV (Gene) is the driving force behind the Faith Opportunity Zone Initiative (FOZI), which aims to mobilize catalytic capital to empower faith-based organizations to become community developers.
 His leadership in this initiative reflects his commitment to unlocking new models for economic mobility, community revitalization, and social impact through strategic partnerships and innovative solutions.

 Gene is also an accomplished entrepreneur and strategic advisor with extensive experience in impact investing and digital transformation.
 As Founder and Chief Impact Officer of Uncommon Impact Studio, he leads a strategy and investment firm that leverages innovation for societal impact across financial services, housing, education, agriculture, and clean energy sectors.
 His expertise in digital transformation and sustainable growth has made him a valued partner to entrepreneurs and organizations driving transformative change.
 As a partner at View Park Capital, Gene specializes in investment opportunities in sports and entertainment, while his board position at Thread Bank, a fast-growing, technology-enabled community bank, demonstrates his commitment to innovative financial solutions.